 - In order to simply get your tot clean, try alternating sponge baths with co-baths for a little while (yes, a co-bath means you get in the tub, too).
 You can even try a gradual approach, where you start out in the tub with your little one, and once they’re happily splashing away you get out – slightly decreasing the amount of time you spend in the bath each time.

 If anything small and leggy/buzzy terrifies your toddler, the number-one golden rule is to not freak out yourself.
-While a true fear of bugs tends to fade with age, plenty of adults exclaim and jump at the sight of one.
+While fear of bugs tends to fade with age, plenty of adults exclaim and jump at the sight of one.
 The best thing you can do for your bug-wary little one, though, is to pretend you are okay with insects.
 Stay calm, and talk about the upsides (spiders create beautiful webs, bees make yummy honey, etc.).
 It’s also important to (calmly) teach bug safety, like slowly walking away if a bee is hovering.

 Here are some other tips to try: